Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

-The aforementioned impossibility of amplifying a single imperfect RNG changes when using quantum resources.
-A protocol for randomness and privacy amplification processes the outcomes of a public and imperfect RNG with parameter $\eps_{SV}\geq0$ into a final output that is provably near perfectly random and private.
+With additional quantum resources, it becomes possible to amplify SV sources \cite{colbeck2012free}.
+The objective of a protocol for randomness amplification and privatisation is to process the outcomes of a public SV source with parameter $\delta \in [0,\frac{1}{2}]$ into a final output that is provably near\nobreakdash-perfectly random and private, i.e. $\delta \rightarrow 0$ (in particular, this is the case if \eqref{sec_def} is satisfied for some $\eps_{sec}$).
 For this, one needs an additional quantum device.